phpbbireland/AiGF/code/readme.md

-# CommunityHub — PHP/MySQL Forum Package
+# Fóram / CommunityHub — PHP/MySQL Forum Package

 A complete, secure forum application built with PHP 8 and MySQL, now with a block-driven portal page and admin-configurable sidebar layouts.